Weeding together

 Please only take “Free Choice” items for your own households use.
 We gauge how much of a crop to grow by how much people take.
 Although we don’t want to discourage generosity, we want a clear picture of who we are growing for.

 How can I know beforehand what will be available for pick-up?
 It’s a wonderful surprise each week.
-Use the harvest guide included in this package as a start.
+Use the harvest guide page on this site as a start.
 You can also ask the farmers the week before what is coming up, and we can give you a rough idea.
-The dynamics of weather and pests can change things quickly in the garden, and we are often deciding that morning, as we harvest, what is most ready and what can wait.
+The dynamics of weather and pests can change things quickly in the garden, and we are often deciding that morning, as we harvest, what is most ready, what needs to be harvested immediately, and what can wait.
 You can plan your other shopping after you pick up your CSA share.